OpenGammaProject/Open-Gamma-Detector/README.md

 These can be retrofitted easily and are quite affordable.
 Both are optional and should only be used if you know what you are doing.

 There are also broken-out pins for the power supply and I2C connections.
 These can be used to modify the device, e.g. by adding a display or using a battery charger.
+You can have a look at the great [Raspberry Pi Pico datasheet](https://datasheets.raspberrypi.com/pico/pico-datasheet.pdf) for more info on this.

 ### Scintillator Assembly